MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

 ::: moniker-end

-## Using the Operations Manager REST API reference
+## Use the Operations Manager REST API reference
-Use the REST API reference to learn about available operations you can perform with the custom widget to present operational data in the dashboard.
+Use the REST API reference to learn about the available operations you can perform with the custom widget to present operational data in the dashboard.
 If you're new to REST API, take a look at the information on [getting started with this API](/rest/operationsmanager) if you haven't already seen it.

 ## Script structure
 A Custom Widget script has three major sections: